2026 Aboriginal Engagement Forum

 Frank Mitchell

-Co-Director at Wilco Electrical and Co-Founder/Director at Kardan Construction, Baldja and Bilyaa Architects & Design
+Co-Director, Wilco Electrical; Co-Founder/Director, Kardan Construction, Baldja, and Bilyaa Architects & Design

 Frank Mitchell, a proud Whadjuk Yued Nyoongar man and 2026 Australian Local Hero, is widely respected for creating meaningful social impact and empowering employment pathways for Aboriginal people, families and communities.